DOI10.47051/YRFI9484

 Figure 2: Distribution of Riama raneyi in Ecuador.
 The star corresponds to the type locality: Cuyuja, 3.3 km ESE of*, Napo province.
 See Appendix 1 for a complete list of the presence localities included in the map.

 Etymology: The generic name Riama does not appear to be a reference to any feature of this group of lizards, but a matter of personal taste.
-John Edward Gray usually selected girl’s names to use on reptiles.811 The specific epithet raneyi honors Richard Raney, of Lawrence, Kansas, in recognition of his generous support towards the research that led to the discovery of this lizard species.2
+John Edward Gray usually selected girls’ names to use on reptiles.811 The specific epithet raneyi honors Richard Raney, of Lawrence, Kansas, in recognition of his generous support towards the research that led to the discovery of this lizard species.2

-See it in the wild: Raney’s Lightbulb-Lizard are recorded rarely unless actively searched for by digging in areas of soft soil in pastures adjacent to the forest border.
+See it in the wild: Raney’s Lightbulb-Lizards are recorded rarely unless actively searched for by digging in areas of soft soil in pastures adjacent to the forest border.
 The region having the greatest number of recent observations is the environs of the town El Carmelo, Carchi province.

 Acknowledgments: Special thanks to Amanda Quezada, Harry Turner, and Frank Pichardo for finding the specimens of Riama raneyi pictured in this account.
 Thanks to Frank Pichardo for providing natural history data of R. raneyi.
 Thanks to Amanda Quezada for the post-processing of images.
 This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).